mavengences/Root_Driver_Data/README.md

 assert hours_calculator("23:30")==23.5

 ```
 The trip parse function below will parse the trip data and append to the corresponding JSON hash maps created above.
-It will also call the "hours Calculator" function to help with time/trip length calculations.
+The function will filter out trips which where speeds were less than 5 mph or greator than 100 mph.
+The "hours Calculator" function above is also called to help with time/trip length calculations.
+Assertions include multiple test cases that check for different scenarios with some test cases checking for situations where speeds are less than 5mph or greator than 100mph.
 ```

 def trip_parse(trip_string, output_dict):